 As a CEO, you’re constantly confronting difficult choices, and the choices are often so difficult that it’s hard to pick a path forward.
 Sometimes you’re too busy fighting fires.
 Other times you may not have confidence you’re making the right choice.

-Printers are always prisoners of other people’s priorities.
+CEOs are too often prisoners of other people’s priorities.
 It feels like a permanent problem.
 Even when you have the best managerial intentions, there’s never enough time to come up with a perfect solution, and sometimes there isn’t enough time to come up with any solution at all.

 Declare your independence.
 Give yourself the gift of time – to think about your business, to follow up on issues that can’t be resolved all at once.
 Take a closer look at your operating results and your financial results.
 Take the time to do the things you know need doing.